99sachinyadav/ERP-/readme.md

 ## License

-This project is for educational purposes.
+This project is for my college attendance managment
-Feel free to use and modify as per your needs.

 ---